 The other company appears to be “scythes” also known as “scyco”, they changed their name at one point.
 That company sold a wide variety of canvas goods from “cordage” “oiled canvas” and “tarpaulins”.

 In reproducing the signs some sign areas were so worn out we had to make a tracing of other area and then reproduce the sign in the new areas.
 It was also an honor to repaint one of the signatures that were found “W.H.
 Price” – it was a different time when this artist painted the original signs, it was truly an honor to become part of this buildings lineage.
 While restoring the sign we had a lot of time to ponder the details of the original painting, questioning whether or not we could deduce by the way the letters were painted whether or not the original sign painter was in a hurry to finish certain areas.
-As an artist, this was quite an exciting project.
+As a mural artist, this was quite an exciting project.

 We used a Genie telescope boom lift on this job.
 The old signs were lightly prepped before taping off the letters.
 We then proceeded to prime before top coating them 3 times – this is not a typical number of coats but it was completed in this manner as the intention is for these letters to be here another 100+ years.
 With the paint we chose to use Benjamin Moore AURA it has a lifetime guarantee – the original artists will have their work preserved for a long time to come.